 "The EduCulture Project creates locally grown learning experiences that bridge farms and schools, enliven classrooms, enrich curriculum, serve lunchrooms, feed communities, model farm stewardship and nurture food citizenship."

-Please help one or both of these outstanding projects, with time and / or money!
+Please help these outstanding projects, with time and / or money!
 There is a significant resurgence of interest in local food and local farms, but we need to preserve the farmland to support the interest!

 "Connecting neighbors for cash-less exchanges."

 This is part of a national initiative to bring sources of healthy food into underserved areas.
 North Kitsap has no "food deserts", by this reckoning, although parts of Bremerton and Port Orchard are mapped.
 Unfortunately for those of us who are Walmart-phobic, it is the large, national chains that are being tapped to solve this problem.